abreis/swift-gissumo/doc/Statistics.md

   Prints how many roadside units are active.

-* cityCoverageMapEvolution (interval)
+* cityCoverageMapEvolution (interval) [not implemented]

-  Prints the current coverage map of the complete city.
+  Prints the coverage map of the complete city.

+* cityCoverageEvolution (interval)

+  Prints the number of cells covered, and signal level statistics.

 * beaconCounts (interval)